-If the property is your primary residence, it will be valued at 25 per cent of its estimated market value.
+If the property is your primary residence, the capital value will be 25 per cent of its estimated market value.
 You can find this value by entering details of the dwelling in the tax return or using the housing calculator at skatteetaten.no.

 As a rule, your primary dwelling will be the one which is your home at year-end.
 You can only have one primary dwelling.
 If you have your permanent home in another Nordic country, your residence in Norway will not normally be a primary dwelling under Norwegian rules.

-If the property is a secondary dwelling, but not a holiday home, it will be valued at 90 per cent of its estimated market value in 2017 (80 per cent in 2016).
+If the property in Norway is a secondary dwelling, but not a holiday home, the capital value will be 90 per cent of its estimated market value.
 You can find out this value in the same way as for a primary dwelling.
 Residential properties other than a primary dwelling are considered to be secondary dwellings, and these include commuter accommodation, dwellings that you let and year-round dwellings used as holiday homes.
 This also applies when you yourself use the dwelling as a holiday home.

-Holiday homes typically include cabins, 'summer houses' and apartment complexes built exclusively for holiday use.
-New holiday homes will not be valued at more than 30 per cent of the cost price of construction and land, including the value of your own work.
+Holiday homes typically include cabins, other holiday properties and apartment complexes built exclusively for holiday use.
+New holiday homes will not be valued at more than 30 per cent of the construction costs, including the plot of land.
 If you buy a used holiday home, you take over the capital value from the person you buy from.

 The capital value of holiday homes may be adjusted annually.
 This is decided on each year.
-There will be no general adjustment of capital value from 2016 to 2017.
+For 2018 and 2019 there is no adjustment of the tax value.

-If the capital value for primary dwellings and holiday homes is more than 30 per cent of the sales value, you can ask for it to be reduced.
-The capital value of holiday homes can also be reduced if it is substantially above the level of comparable holiday homes in the same municipality.
+If the capital value for primary dwellings and holiday homes is more than 30 per cent of the documented sales value, you can ask for it to be reduced.
+The capital value of holiday homes can be reduced if is substantially above the level of comparable holiday homes in the same municipality.
 For secondary dwellings you may only ask for a reduction of the capital value if the capital value is higher than the dwelling's documented market value.

 Rental income from real property is in principle taxable.

-- Lets up to half of the house/flat, based on the letting value
+- Let up to half of the house/flat, based on the letting value or

-- Lets the whole or a large part of the house/flat for up to NOK 20,000 a year
+- Let the whole or a large part of the house/flat for up to NOK 20,000 a year

 When letting a holiday home that you yourself use for leisure purposes to a reasonable extent, the first NOK 10,000 in rental income is tax-exempt.
-If the rent income exceeds NOK 10,000, 85 per cent of the excess amount is taxable income.
+If the rental income exceeds NOK 10,000, 85 per cent of the excess amount is taxable income.

 If the house/flat in Norway is neither your habitual residence nor your holiday home, you will be taxed using an accounts-based assessment.
 This means that the net income from the house/flat, i.e. the difference between the rental income and the actual operating and maintenance costs, will be taxed.
 If you have taxable rental income from letting the house/flat, you must submit your tax return together with the form “Letting etc. of real property” (RF1189E).

-Persons resident abroad who have real property in Norway may claim a deduction for debt and debt interest for the debts relating to the real property.
+If you have real property in Norway you may claim a deduction for debt interest for the debts relating to the real property.
 Mortgage debt which has been raised and registered on acquisition of the property or later investments in the property are normally considered to be sufficiently connected with the property.

 Capital gains on sale